istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 Using Kubernetes Network Policies, cluster operators can specify which external services can be accessed by which pods.
 The pods may be identified by pod labels, namespace labels, or by IP ranges.
 The external services can be specified by IP
 ranges: Kubernetes Network Policies are not DNS-aware.
-The requirement 1 is satisfied since any TCP traffic can be controlled by Kubernetes Network Policies.
+The first requirement is satisfied since any TCP traffic can be controlled by Kubernetes Network Policies.
 The requirements 3 and 4 are satisfied partially: the policies can be specified per cluster or per pod, however the external services cannot be identified by domain names.
-The requirement 5 is satisfied if the attackers are not able to break from a malicious container into the Kubernetes node and to interfere with the implementation of the Kubernetes Network Policies inside the node.
+The fifth requirement is satisfied if the attackers are not able to break from a malicious container into the Kubernetes node and to interfere with the implementation of the Kubernetes Network Policies inside the node.
-The requirement 6 is satisfied as well: there is no need to change the code or the container environment.
+The sixth requirement is satisfied as well: there is no need to change the code or the container environment.
 We can say that Kubernetes Network Policies provide transparent, Kubernetes-aware egress traffic control, which is not DNS-aware.